amitgaru/creek-paper/README.md

 ## Sending Requests to the Creek Nodes

 The system is currently set up with 2 creek nodes for learning purposes.
-However, it can be generalized with modification in docker compose file for N creek nodes.
+However, it can be generalized by modification in docker compose file for the N creek nodes architecture.

 ### To send a PUT request to Creek Node 1 with Weak Operation